dorl12/AdvProg-ex1/README.md

 There is no time stamps on the hardcoded logs, but once you send a new message, the timestamps appear in every messagebubble and in the contact section.

+There is one bug that we couldn't find solution for, you can add contact, and it will apear on the contact list when searching for it, and will remain in the contact list.
 Attached a pdf to describe each componnent, so it is easier to understand how the chat was build.